 About This Painting

-The Apotheosis of Dolly or What we Saw at Dollywood’s “My People” Show While Taking Shelter from a Storm After Being Rescued from the Log-Flume Ride “Daredevil Falls” is from an actual event.
-In May 2019, I was with a group of friends at Dollywood in Pigeon Forge, Tennessee.
-After lightning closed the rides, we went inside a theater to see a show.
-There we found a digital projection featuring a giant Dolly fantastically multiplying into other Dollys who danced and sang while her extended family performed on the stage below—matching her choreography, talking with her, and reacting to her as if she was there, as if they weren’t next to a fifty-foot hologram-like image of a global celebrity.
-This was a magnificent, strange, and contradictory moment: down-home simplicity unselfconsciously set to grandeur and spectacle.
-Inspired by this experience, The Apotheosis of Dolly is my depiction of the ascendant cultural phenomenon that is and forever will be Dolly Parton.
+The Apotheosis of Dolly or What we Saw at Dollywood’s “My People” Show While Taking Shelter from a Storm After Being Rescued from the Log-Flume Ride “Daredevil Falls” is the depiction of an actual event, experienced in May of 2019 when a group of us were at her theme park in Pigeon Forge, Tennessee.
+After rain closed the rides, we went inside to see a show.
+A giant digital projection, a literal much larger-than-life Dolly fantastically multiplying into other Dollys, dances and sings while her extended family perform along with her, choreographed, talking, and reacting to her as if they weren’t next to a 50-foot, hologram-like image of a global celebrity.
+This was a beautifully magnificent, strange, and contradictory moment: down-home simplicity unselfconsciously set to over-the-top grandeur and spectacle.
+Inspired by this experience, The Apotheosis of Dolly etc. is my depiction of the ascendant cultural phenomenon that is and forever will be Dolly Parton.